 Diane Abbott generally voted against Labour's anti-terrorism laws, while most Labour MPs generally voted for.

-Diane Abbott generally voted against a stricter asylum system, while most Labour MPs generally voted for.
+Diane Abbott generally voted against replacing Trident with a new nuclear weapons system, while most Labour MPs generally voted for.

 We have lots more plain English analysis of Diane Abbott’s voting record on issues like health, welfare, taxation and more.
 Visit Diane Abbott’s full vote analysis page for more.